Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 This Solution consists of 6 Playbooks (Logic Apps).

 "Connector" playbooks:
 Custom connector are used to communicate and authorize towards Recorded Future backend API.

 | Playbook Name| Description  |
 |-|-|
 | **RFI-CustomConnector** | RFI-CustomConnector connection and autorization to Recorded Future Backend API.|

 "Base" playbooks:
-Theese are sub playbooks that are called by the base playbooks.
+Sub playbooks that are called by the search playbooks.

 | Playbook Name | Description |
 |-|-|